chilr357/sop-automation-analyzer/ARCHITECTURE.md

-## SOP Automation Analyzer – Technical Architecture (Updated)
+## Digital Process Automation Analyzer – Technical Architecture (Updated)

 Version: 2.0
 Date: September 25, 2025

 ### Executive Summary
-SOP Automation Analyzer is now a desktop application built with Electron that embeds a React 19 + TypeScript SPA for analyzing SOP PDFs using Google Gemini (gemini-2.5-flash via `@google/genai`).
+Digital Process Automation Analyzer is now a desktop application built with Electron that embeds a React 19 + TypeScript SPA for analyzing SOP PDFs using Google Gemini (gemini-2.5-flash via `@google/genai`).
 The React app is bundled by Vite and loaded locally by Electron.
 Packaging, signing, and notarization produce a notarized, universal macOS app and DMG for distribution.

 ### Core Stack
 - UI: React 19, TypeScript, Tailwind CSS (CDN)